 C&A Consulting provides financial services technology and business process re-engineering insight enabling our clients to achieve operating performance excellence, growth and efficiency.
-C&A works with clients to implement effective data management and governance structures necessary for strong internal control and regulatory compliance.
+C&A works with clients to implement effective technology systems, data management, IT architecture, and governance structures necessary for strong internal control and regulatory compliance.

 C&A’s Technology practice delivers:

 C&A has extensive subject matter expertise in all facets of Technology consulting, with a practice focus on proactive advice and support for mission-critical functions and process controls, business continuity/disaster recovery, and enhanced security, cloud IT infrastructure/architecture, and delivery of best-in-class servicing outcomes.

 Technology is a key sustainability factor in keeping costs low, facilitating the launch of new products and services with core controls and governance of sensitive data and access.

 Assess technology and develop recommendations to improve infrastructure/services, business practices, controls, costs and sourcing.

 Define requirements and guide implementation of critical reporting, content management, data systems, etc.

 Restructure, ‘revitalize’ and assess business practices, technology and operating structure, controls and processes.

 Update/Re-rationalize operating systems, core applications and business and software tools to current competitive systems.